 If you want to truly experience the local Maori culture, taking part in a hāngi (“hung-y”) is a must.
 There are a few tourist attractions, especially out of Rotorua that offer a visit to a traditional Maori village and include a hāngi meal.
 Although that’s great if you’re just in New Zealand for a short time, if you have a chance to experience an authentic hāngi with Maori friends it’s a much better way to go.

-A hāngi is possibly the best meal you’ll taste in New Zealand.
+A hāngi is possibly the best type of New Zealand cuisine from a cultural (and taste) standpoint.
 It’s centered around a feast that is cooked for an extended amount of time underneath the ground.
 Think of a succulent dish where the meat falls off the bone and you’ll have an idea of how tasty a proper hāngi can be.

 Originally from South America, a feijoa (“pha-joe-a”) is another item of food that the New Zealand culture has embraced fully.
 This fruit is similar to a guava and is popular in the autumn in New Zealand.
 It’s generally in abundance at local grocery stores from March until June.